Somana-Engineering/somana/README.md

 ### Code Generation

 This project uses OpenAPI code generation to maintain consistency between the API specification and the Go codebase.
+The generated code is stored in `internal/generated/` and is automatically cleaned and regenerated during the build process.

 To regenerate code after updating the OpenAPI spec: